Live a Happier Life

 What we’ve already got is with us now, aching to be noticed and delved into.
 We need to take care of our most heartfelt connections-persistently, deliberately, lovingly-before they disappear.

 We need to make time for all the people and places and projects where our hearts have set a significant mooring.
 To do this, we have to get rid of the insignificant ones.
-We have to get rid of what hurts us or wastes our precious time, if we possibly can, so we can involve ourselves fully in what and whom we love.
+Furthermore, we have to get rid of what hurts us or wastes our precious time, if we possibly can.
+Then we can involve ourselves fully in what and whom we love.
 I think this is the secret to a happy life.

 Our loving connections beget meaningful moments, like a magical plant that blossoms all year round.
 The flowers of these healthy connections are what I call “human moments.”
 They grow before our eyes in a million different ways, and they blossom day by day.